-Maya StudiesEdited by Diane Chase; and Arlen Chase, Pomona College
+Maya StudiesEdited by Arlen F. Chase; and Diane Z. Chase, Claremont Graduate University

 The books in this series will focus on both the ancient and contemporary Maya peoples of Belize, Mexico, Guatemala, Honduras, and El Salvador.
 The goal of the series is to provide an integrated outlet for scholarly works dealing with Maya archaeology, epigraphy, ethnography, and history.
 The series will particularly seek cutting-edge theoretical works, methodologically sound site-reports, and tightly-organized edited volumes with broader appeal.